berrubin/berrubin.github.io/_pages/bioinformatics.md

 Whole genome alignment across multiple species is a difficult problem and those pipelines that do exist are very difficult to install. `BeeGenomeAligner` (https://github.com/berrubin/BeeGenomeAligner) is my attempt to ease this process.
 It merges pairwise alignments with a reference genome and creates loci that can be examined for evolutionary rate shifts.

-`ComparativeGenomics` (https://github.com/berrubin/ComparativeGenomics) is a pipeline that organizes many common comparative genomics
+`ComparativeGenomics` (https://github.com/berrubin/ComparativeGenomics) is a pipeline that organizes many genomics analyses.
+This includes both population genomics and comparative genomics tests for selection from alignments to tests for selection including dN/dS-type tests as well as MK tests.